 If you would like to volunteer with us, the first step is to attend one of our longer retreats (minimum 10 days).

 It is important that you have had the experience of being a student on a retreat before volunteering.
 This will give you a feel for how we work and what the ashram life is all about.

 To be behind our month-long Kriya Yoga retreat or three-month Sadhana retreat, you must have participated as a student in one of these.

 Your stay in Håå is based on karma yoga, which means that you participate in the various tasks at the retreat centre.
 This can be on our organic farm, with the horses, in the kitchen, cleaning, maintaining the houses and much more.
 Usually we do karma yoga for about 5-7 hours a day.

 Just as important as the karma yoga is your own yoga and meditation.
 We start early in the morning with meditation.
 Before lunch you have time for Yoga Nidra, or breathing exercises and Shavasana.
 Sometimes there is also time for yoga in the late afternoon, before dinner.

-On some retreats, some of the classes are open for volunteers to participate in.
-This may include guided meditation, Kirtan and Sufi dancing, or lectures.
+On some retreats, certain classes are open for volunteers to participate in.
+This can be things like guided meditation, lectures or Kirtan and Sufi dancing.